HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Possibility to transfer other domain

-Because the skill-set includes controlling deformable medium and setting RL environment for those control system, we can utilize it to other fields.
+Because the skill-set includes controlling flexible medium and setting RL environment for those control system, we can utilize it to other fields.
 We are having some meetings with persons from other domain and finding chances to apply our system to their fields.

 |Search system | Pipeline integrity inspection | Catheter procedure automation |